hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	};
 }
 {% endhighlight %}
 Now null check test is in List function.
-And the main task of this function is to wrap any function which retruns T into function which returns Check<T>.
+And the main task of this function is to wrap any function which returns T into function which returns Check<T>.
 Problem solved.
-We can think about it in this way: we have some functions and our fucntion Defend.
+We can think about it in this way: we have some functions and our function Defend.
 But to use them together we need to adapt all used functions.
 And our lift function solves that problem.
-Checking.
 {% highlight csharp %}
 public static void DefesiveCompare (string[] args)
 {